gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

     failedResultReadAll?: (error: any) => void;
     successfulResultReadWindow?: (offset: number[], size: number[], dataView: IDataView) => void;
     failedResultReadWindow?: (offset: number[], size: number[], error: any) => void;
 };

+// Warning: (ae-internal-missing-underscore) The name "DisplayFormRecording" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type DisplayFormRecording = {
+    obj: IAttributeDisplayForm;
+    elements: IAttributeElement[];
+};

 // Warning: (ae-forgotten-export) The symbol "DummyBackendConfig" needs to be exported by the entry point index.d.ts